 Like a Son to Me: Alfred gives a double moment with a single line; in "Old Wounds," at Dick Grayson's college graduation he says that Dick is like a second son to him.
 Alfred is childless: His first "son" is Bruce Wayne.

-Earlier, there's his line when fear toxin has caused Bruce to hallucinate his father saying he's disappointed in how Bruce turned out.
-"I know your father would be proud of you, because I'm so proud of you."
+Earlier, in "Never Fear," there's his line when fear toxin has caused Bruce to hallucinate his father saying he's disappointed in how Bruce turned out:

 Lightning Reveal: Look at the page image.
 It's the single image from the intro that is -not- in black-on-red Chiaroscuro, which only makes it all the more dramatic.